Workplace injuries in Thoroughbred racing: an analysis of insurance payments and injuries amongst jockeys in Australia from 2002 to 2010

 | Contributor(s):: Kikuchi, R.

 Food supply chain governance and public health externalities: upstream policy interventions and the UK State.
-(Special issue: Food and the public's health)

 | Contributor(s):: Barling, D.